 What school behavior standards are followed?

-Town Creek Elementary has used Positive Behavioral Interventions and Supports (PBIS) initiatives with our students for the past eleven years.
+Town Creek Elementary has used Positive Behavioral Interventions and Supports (PBIS) initiatives with our students for the past thirteen years.
 PBIS is a research-based initiative focusing on increasing academic success and reducing discipline referrals by creating an environment that promotes positive behavior.
 This, in turn, facilitates academic success.